-The opioids activate the sympathetic division of the ANS, causing blood pressure and heart rate to increase, often to dangerous levels that can lead to heart attack or stroke.
+The opioids activate the sympathetic division of the ANS, causing blood pressure and heart rate to increase, often to dangerous levels that can lead to a heart attack or stroke.
 At the same time, the drugs also influence the parasympathetic division, leading to constipation and other negative side effects.
 Symptoms of opioid withdrawal include diarrhea, insomnia, restlessness, irritability, and vomiting, all accompanied by a strong craving for the drug.
 The powerful psychological dependence of the opioids and the severe effects of withdrawal make it very difficult for morphine and heroin abusers to quit using.
 In addition, because many users take these drugs intravenously and share contaminated needles, they run a very high risk of being infected with diseases.
 Opioid addicts suffer a high rate of infections such as HIV, pericarditis (an infection of the membrane around the heart), and hepatitis B, any of which can be fatal.

 Intravenous injection of heroin typically causes a rush within 7 to 8 seconds.
 This method of drug use provides the highest intensity and quickest onset of the initial rush but is also the most dangerous.